Geometric Categories for Continuous Gauging: Introduction

 Finite symmetries of a QFT are well captured by higher fusion categories.
 Many symmetries of interest in physics are not finite: Lie group symmetry is essential for gauge theory.
 The inherently finite nature of fusion categories makes them ill-suited to capture these situations, where one expects a manifold of objects.
 The apparent generalizations also fail: linear monoidal categories fail to capture the higher homotopy of Lie groups. $\infty$-categories do not capture finer geometry: one can not distinguish $\infty$-categories with objects labeled by $\rU(1)$ or by $\rB \Z$.
 To view continuous symmetries in a categorical setting, we must consider \emph{geometric} categories: categories whose collection of objects are equipped with geometric structure, as suggested in \cite{Schreiber:2013pra,Gwilliam:2025vdu}.
 Working with geometric categories has two key advantages: objects and morphisms can be organized into families, rather than treated individually, and standard categorical manipulations manifestly respect the geometry, making them well suited to treat continuous symmetry.

-Similar categories have been used to great effect in \cite{Freed:2009qp,Weis:2022egw,Jia:2025vrj}, where continuous symmetries are modeled by the category of skyscraper sheaves over a topological group $G$.
+Similar categories have been used to great effect in \cite{Freed:2009qp,Weis:2022egw,Jia:2025vrj}, where continuous symmetries are modeled by the category of skyscraper sheaves over a topological group $G$, and section 8 of \cite{DimofteSparks}, where symmetries in 3d $\cN=4$ gauge theory are modeled by the category of quasi-coherent sheaves.
 Continuous Tambara-Yamagami categories were studied in \cite{Marin:2025stc}.
 One would hope that continuous categories can help to recover dual symmetries which arise from dynamically gauging a continuous symmetry, similar to the fusion-categorical approach for finite groups \cite{Tachikawa:2017gyf}.
 We initiate a series of works aimed at developing the categorical framework necessary to give a unified treatment of continuous and finite symmetries and their gauging.

 \begin{enumerate} \item We propose a category which can accommodate geometric aspects of continuous $G$ symmetries, including operators continuously supported on $G$. \item We construct a SymTFT from this category, and study its topological boundaries to extract symmetries of $G$ gauge theories. \end{enumerate}